LastPeaksStorm/IT-LearnMaterials-Forum/README.md

-# Discussion forum
+# IT Learning materials forum

-Implementation of the fully-functioning React Redux-Based project of the discussion forum with complete user data processing, "Authorization and Authentication".
+Implementation of the fully-functioning React Redux-Based project of the learning materials forum about IT with complete user data processing, structured product listing, "Authorization and Authentication" and etc.

 # Content